 Salary Information for Dental Office Administrators

 Dental office administrators can be salaried, but most are hourly employees, and earnings can vary greatly by position.
-For example, the majority of dental office receptionists earned between $20,239 and $40,873 a year as of September 2014, according to PayScale.com, while most dental office managers earned between $31,775 and $60,447 annually.
+For example, the majority of dental office receptionists earned between $11 and $20 an hour in September 2019, according to PayScale.com, while most dental office managers earned between $17 and $29 an hour.

 Dental Office Administrator Job Descriptions